dayfoldai/gift-everyday/README.md

 ```

 First run walks you through a short setup: three taste questions, your first gift, and an invitation to set up daily delivery.

-### What Happens If You Run `/daily_gift` Again

-Setup is meant to be re-enterable rather than fragile.

-- if setup is already complete, the skill normally goes into manual gift / reconfiguration flow instead of forcing the full onboarding questionnaire again
-- if you explicitly want to change schedule, mode, keys, or related settings, it updates the existing state rather than assuming a brand-new user
-- if you reinstall the skill or clear the files under `workspace/daily-gift/`, it will treat that as a fresh setup

-### `user-context.json` vs `user-taste-profile.json`

-These two files serve different roles:

-- `workspace/daily-gift/user-context.json`: lightweight, recent, often onboarding- or conversation-shaped context signals; good for reusable short-term hooks and preferences
-- `workspace/daily-gift/user-taste-profile.json`: the more stable long-term taste / identity memory, also used for longer-range preference updates and anti-repetition behavior

-Advanced users can edit them manually, but:

-- treat `user-context.json` as soft guidance, not a permanent personality verdict
-- treat `user-taste-profile.json` as the long-term baseline, so frequent large edits may reduce stability and freshness tracking
-- back them up before editing; when the two conflict, the skill leans more heavily on `user-taste-profile.json` as the durable reference

 ### Optional Configuration And External Services

 Core usage does not require any external service.
 Everything below is optional and only unlocks extra rendering or delivery capabilities.
 Without these keys, the skill gracefully falls back to formats that do not depend on them, including text artifacts, interactive text play, or other non-dependent paths.